 How Do Recent Software Updates Help?

 Update 2026.2.9 and similar releases have reached European cars.
-These versions include FSD like visuals on the screen.
-Border messages now warn drivers when crossing countries, too.
+These versions include FSD-like visuals on the screen.
+Border messages now warn drivers when crossing countries.
 Demos in The Hague and Düsseldorf prove the system spots hazards early.
-Tesla has shared these videos to show real progress.

 What Timeline Can Owners Expect?